Having a sick pig can be stressful and traumatic, especially when trying to find the cause of its symptoms.

 - Water mixed with fruit juice will keep your pig hydrated.

 If your pig’s skin appears dull with a slight reddish shade, this can indicate a fever (high body temperature).
-A fever can be one of your pig’s first signs of a viral or bacterial infection.
+A fever can be one of your pig’s first viral or bacterial infection signs.
 Fevers can also be brought on by inflammation caused by allergies or the ingestion of toxins.

 A pig’s baseline temperature should be between 98 – 101℉.
 Not all fevers are bad, as it’s the body’s way of fighting off infection.
 However, if the temperature goes over 104℉, you need to call the vet urgently.